hams71/ETL-ELT-Talend/README.md

 - Now will load the flat file to our **Staging Area/Staging Tables**.
   - Truncate and Load will happen.
 If any data exists that will be removed first and new data will be loaded.
   - The Staging Area is the first place where our data is loaded.
-- When the data is in our Staging Area it is not in its purest form, from here do some transformation and load this data to our **Help Tables** which will be used to generate the surrogate keys, these are the keys used internally by the warehouse.
+- When the data is in our Staging Area it is not in its purest form, from here do some transformations and load this data to our **Help Tables** which will be used to generate the surrogate keys, these are the keys used internally by the warehouse.
 - The data from Staging Table and Help Table will be joined and loaded to the **Load Ready Tables**.
   - These Load Ready Tables will have an extra column named as IUD (Insert, Update, Delete).
   - Based on the value in the column we will perform the operation and load to Core/Dim Tables.